simonefagini/Fluo-for-Rhino/commands/README.md

 - ### clickCounter.py
   Sequential numbering by click.
 Fast manual enumeration for any workflow. <br>
    Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

+- ### dwg.py
+  Silently export the document to DWG format in the same location.<br>
+   Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

   #### List of object types: